Judge Voids UNC's Controversial Settlement Over Confederate Statue 'Silent Sam'

 The judge announced his decision at a hearing in Hillsborough, N.C., as five UNC students and a faculty member, represented by the Lawyers' Committee for Civil Rights Under Law, intervened to try to stop the settlement.

-Silent Sam had stood in a prominent location on the campus of UNC-Chapel Hill since 1913.
+Silent Sam had stood in a prominent location on the campus of UNC-Chapel Hill for more than a hundred years.
 The Confederate monument was toppled by protesters in August 2018, amid a wave of similar actions across the country.

 After the statue came down, it was put into storage.
 The university system's board of governors gave no indication about what they planned to do with the monument before a sudden announcement that the system had reached a deal with the Sons of Confederate Veterans.